 Criterion score: 0 info

 Swordfish fisheries in the north Atlantic are assessed by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
-Targeted Atlantic swordfish longline fisheries from Canada, Spain, and the United States have operated since the late 1950s or early 1960s, and harpoon fisheries have existed at least since the late 1800s.
-A number of other countries target the species, and it is also taken as bycatch or opportunistically by fleets including Chinese Taipei, Japan, Korea and France.
-For the past decade, the North Atlantic estimated catch (landings plus dead discards) has averaged about 12,000 t per year.
+Atlantic swordfish have been targeted since harpoon fisheries began in the late 1800s.
+They are also taken as bycatch or opportunistically by fleets targeting tuna.

 The North Atlantic swordfish stock was assessed in 2017 using data up to 2015.
-This assessment is considered to represent a significant improvement in the understanding of this stock, with updated information and integration of new data sources.
 Overfishing is not occurring (Fishing effort, F, at 0.78 FMSY) and biomass (B) is either higher than or very close to BMSY (estimated to be 1.04 BMSY).
 The estimate of stock status in 2017 is slightly more pessimistic than the estimated status in the previous 2009 and 2013 assessments, and suggests that in 2015 there was a 61% probability that the stock is at or above MSY reference levels.
 In the 2013 assessment the probability was greater than 90%.
 The change reflects the new estimates of biomass and lower productivity.

 Criterion score: 0.5 info